-Tiger brand jack posts with some missing parts.
+Tiger Brand jack posts can come with some missing parts.

 Above crawl spaces and basements, jack posts are used to offer positive support to drooping, sloping flooring.
 They can also get rid of bouncing or squeaky floors that don’t have enough support.
 They offer additional support that is variable and has a 60,000-pound capacity.

-They are easy to install and have a positive reaction.
+They are easy to install and elicit a positive reaction.
 Moreover, they are a low-cost alternative to sagging floors.
-If you’re also enclosing your crawlspace, installing a jack post works nicely.
+If you’re also enclosing your crawl space, installing a jack post works nicely.
 You might get confused with the different types and products available in the market.
-That’s why we have penned down this detailed guide to help you choose the best jack posts.
+That’s why we have penned this detailed guide to help you choose the best jack posts.

 Here are a few of the most important selling points to consider:

 This is most likely the most important and first item you should pay attention to.
-2 tons and 3-ton floor jacks are the most prevalent, depending on a ton.
+Two ton and three ton floor jacks are the most prevalent, depending on a several factors.
 Make sure the maximum weight the jack can carry is more than the weight you must lift.
 Since you just elevate one corner, you don’t normally put the full weight of the car on the jack.
-That’s 50 percent or 60 percent of the vehicle’s weight if you want to elevate somewhere under the engine.
+That’s 50% or 60% of the vehicle’s weight if you want to elevate somewhere under the engine.
 You may use a transmission jack.
 You’ll need a vehicle lift for your home garage if you want to elevate the entire automobile body.

 Minimum clearance height

 Floor jacks used to have a standard shape.
 Low-profile floor jacks are becoming increasingly popular as more automobiles have low clearance (whether stock or aftermarket specs).
 Currently, certain versions require less than 3 inches of floor clearance to work.